Biden to recast stalled economic agenda against backdrop of inflation and Russian invasion of Ukraine

 Republicans similarly have rejected many of Biden’s economic plans, an opposition that some top GOP lawmakers affirmed in the hours before the president spoke.

-“When it comes to the economy, we have a state of the union in crisis," said Rep. Kevin Brady (R-Texas), the top lawmaker on the tax-focused House Ways and Means Committee, blaming the president for seeking spending increases that have worsened inflation.
+“When it comes to the economy, we have a state of the union in crisis,” said Rep. Kevin Brady (R-Tex.), the top lawmaker on the tax-focused House Ways and Means Committee, blaming the president for seeking spending increases that have worsened inflation.

 But Democrats on Tuesday cast the speech as an important inflection point, a time for Biden to champion recent, significant successes while rekindling the debate around his stalled policy agenda.